vanus-labs/docs/user-manual/concepts/subscription.md

 # Subscription

-The subscription is a relationship established between a consumer and a producer or a middleware.
-It describe the consumer receive events which it is interested and the method for how to deliver the events.
+The subscription reflects the consumer's interest in receiving events and describes the method for how to deliver the events.

 ## Subscription Struct

-A subscription struct has properties as below:
+A subscription struct has the following properties:

 ### id